By Leeann Akers - Managing Editor

 However, Preston also took into account case law on the issue, which says the burden imposed on the plaintiffs, in this case Renee Stewart and Carter County Attorney Patrick Flannery, is extraordinarily high.

 “They are saying that a public agency can have a meeting in a broom closet if they want and that the Open Meetings Act has no teeth,” Flannery said.
-“This is a concern for anyone who has an interest in local government.
-I think this ruling goes against the spirit of the Open Meetings Act.”
+“This is a concern for anyone who has an interest in local government.”

 It is unclear at this time if Flannery and Stewart will appeal the ruling.